odoo/documentation/point_of_sale/advanced/reprint.rst

 option.

 .. note::
-In order to allow the option reprint receipt, you need to activate the receipt printer, you can see more information about that here: :doc:`BILL_PRINTING`.
+In order to allow the option reprint receipt, you need to activate the receipt printer.

 .. image:: media/reprint01.png
     :align: center